The differences between a SIPP and a SASS

 Paying certain tax charges.

-The decision lies with you.
-If you wish to take control of your existing or historic traditional pension scheme both the SIPP and SSAS route offers you the facility to do so.
+The decision lies with you, having read SIPP vs SASS – The differences explained.
+Should you wish to take control of your existing or historic traditional pension scheme, both the SIPP and SSAS route offers you the facility to do so.

 If you are a company director the SSAS option certainly gives you far more control and flexibility including the means to grow your business and/or invest in property in various ways.

-If you would like to find out more about how The Landlords Pension could help you grow your retirement fund call us on 020 3907 8400 to speak with one of our experienced consultants.
+To find out more about how The Landlords Pension could help you grow your retirement fund, call us on 020 3907 8400 to speak with one of our experienced consultants.